efbar/hashicorp-labs/README.md

 But not only that..you can play with `OpenFaas` serverless stuff too!
 Keep reading.

-It will deploy a cluster for `Vault`, `Consul` and `Nomad` where each component will be connected together to form a perfect cluster for testing your application with service mesh
+It will deploy a cluster for `Vault`, `Consul` and `Nomad` where each component will be connected together to form a perfect environment for testing your applications with service mesh.

 **Table of Contents**
 - [Hashicorp Labs](#hashicorp-labs)